-The shortlist and the winners were announced via a Facebook Live stream that featured actor Jason Flemyng and comedian Russell Brand.
+The shortlist and the winners were announced via a Facebook Live stream that featured actor Jason Flemyng.
 Shaar’s film is a very personal one that reflects her addiction issues before and during lockdown.

 Shaar Jackson said: “To have my first poem shortlisted in the Recovery Street Film Festival gave me a real sense of pride and achievement, emotions so alien to me for too long.

 “This poem was written shortly after I started my recovery journey in April 2020.
 I had suffered a seven-month living hell, battling a crippling mental health crisis and associated alcohol dependence.

 “During this time I was admitted to hospital over thirteen times, lost all ability to function, lost five stones in weight, lost my dear mother in March and lost myself.

 “I was losing the biggest battle of my life.
 Like everyone, I had felt the shattering impact of lockdown caused by this insidious pandemic.
 The imposed isolation had profoundly deepened the loneliness of my addiction.
 Then I was blessed with a beacon of hope, I believe it to be my mother’s dying prayer.

 “I needed to find a way of expressing this life-changing experience, so after discovering my inner Keats with tentative fingers I began to write and suddenly a ray of sunshine crept slowly from behind the dark cloud.

 “The response from support services such as Forward Leeds, family and friends has been truly wonderful, heartfelt and humbling.”

 The Recovery Street Film Festival focuses on filmmakers who have a lived experience of recovering from drug or alcohol addiction, whether it is themselves or a loved one.